scmacdon/AWSTracker/Readme.md

 ![AWS Tracking Application](images/track4.png)

-Finally, the user can select the email recipient from the **Select Manager** dropdown field and click the **Send Report** button.
-All active items are placed into a data set and used to dynamically create an Excel document by using the **jxl.write.WritableWorkbook** API.
-Then the application uses Amazon SES to email the document to the selected email recipient.

-In this development document, the database is MySQL located in the AWS Cloud.
-It contains a table named work that contains these fields:
+The database is MySQL and contains a table named **work** that contains these fields:

 + **idwork** - A VARCHAR(45) value that represents the PK.
 + **date** - a Date value that specifies the data the item was added